scottcgi/MojoJS-Animation/README.md

   /**
    * Animate with config.
    *
-   * the variable params is optional and no order limit, they can be:
+   * the variable params are optional and no order limit, they can be:
    *
    * duration (Number)  : animation time.
    * isQueue  (Boolean) : inqueue or concurrent.